 Marriott Gaylord Texan Hotel – This over-the-top Texan hotel is just one of many Gaylord brand themed hotels.
 This one is, of course, themed as TEXAS and it does not disappoint with its extraordinary decorations.
-I was here to attend the Travel Media Showcase.

 The week I was there they had a special theme of Alice in Wonderland.